SimonFJ20/courses/compiler/chapter_4.md

 }
 ```

-The `Sym` structure represents a symbol, and contains it's details such as the value and the position where the symbol is declared.
+The `Sym` structure represents a symbol, and contains its details such as the value and the position where the symbol is declared.
 The `SymMap` type is a key value map, which maps identifiers to their definition.
 To keep track of symbols in regard to scopes, we also define a `Syms` class.
 An instance of `Syms` is a node in a tree structure.

 We'll define a method for defining symbols.